zowe/docs-site/docs/whats-new/zowe-announcements.md

 # Zowe announcements

+## Zowe Version 3.0 technical preview

+Zowe publishes technical preview builds for Version 3 for all components involved.
+The server-side components are available, such as PAX, SMP/E build, and PSWI.
+The latest versions are downloadable from the Zowe JFrog Artifactory directory -
+[https://zowe.jfrog.io/zowe/libs-release-local/org/zowe/nightly/v3/](https://zowe.jfrog.io/zowe/libs-release-local/org/zowe/nightly/v3/).
+The server side covers the API Mediation Layer, Virtual Desktop, ZSS and ZIS.
+The build is released nightly.

+The client-side components are also available.
+The CLI is available from NPM.
+The version starts with 8.0.0.next - [https://www.npmjs.com/package/@zowe/cli/v/8.0.0-next.202404191414](https://www.npmjs.com/package/@zowe/cli/v/8.0.0-next.202404191414).
+The Explorer for VSCode is available from GitHub releases - [https://github.com/zowe/zowe-explorer-vscode/releases](https://github.com/zowe/zowe-explorer-vscode/releases).
+The Explorer for Intellij is available from Intellij Marketplace - [https://plugins.jetbrains.com/plugin/18688-zowe-explorer](https://plugins.jetbrains.com/plugin/18688-zowe-explorer)

 ## Zowe Version 3.0 release delay

 The Zowe V3 release is postponed from its original March 28 date.
 The schedule for <b>Zowe V2 releases will be adjusted</b> to accommodate this change.